 Whatever brings you to therapy, I will provide a supportive, confidential and professional space in which you can explore, discover and grow.

 Before qualifying as a therapist, I trained as a barrister and spent fifteen years as a court advocate.
 I am familiar with the physical and emotional consequences of working in stressful environments, managing extreme emotions and complex relationships.
-It was my experiences in my legal career that sparked my interest in psychology and psychotherapy and I subsequently embarked on an intensive five-year training in counselling and psychotherapy.

 What happens in the first session?